 So employees are not the only ones affected by the distributed and siloed nature of content these days — customers are losing, too.
 It therefore shouldn't be a surprise that, according to Zendesk, customer support tickets are up 30% since last year.
 This is in part because customers don't know where to find the information they want and need.

-The reality is that business software has become more and more specialized, and content will continue to live in disparate places for the foreseeable future.
+The reality is that business software has become more and more specialised, and content will continue to live in disparate places for the foreseeable future.
 Integrations certainly help.
 But the day of all content living under one roof might still be a ways away (if it ever arrives).

 The key struggle for Support and Knowledge Management leaders may be less about housing all your content under that one roof.
 Instead (or at least in addition), it's about ensuring that both your employees and customers have the ability to discover and apply content from those different houses on their own terms — via search.